VEELConsulting/ArrowHead-Trading/README.md

 ## Adding a Custom Domain (when ready)

-1. Purchase your domain
+1. Purchase the domain
-2. In repo Settings → Pages → Custom domain → enter your domain
+2. In repo Settings → Pages → Custom domain → enter the domain
-3. At your DNS provider, add a CNAME record:
+3. At the DNS provider, add a CNAME record:
    - Name: `www`
-   - Value: `YOUR_USERNAME.github.io`
+   - Value: `the_USERNAME.github.io`
 ^.
 Also add A records for the apex domain pointing to GitHub's IPs:
    - `185.199.108.153`
    - `185.199.109.153`